Source Publication Title

 Dr. Hung La is an Assistant Professor of Computer Science and Engineering at the University of Nevada, Reno, Director of the Advanced Robotics and Automation Laboratory, and principal investigator for the INSPIRE UTC.
 He works in the areas of robotics and control systems.
 His current interests are in bridge inspection robotic system developments, mobile sensor networks, and multi-robot systems.
 Dr. La is an associate editor of the IEEE Transactions on Human-Machine Systems.
 Dr. La has received the prestigious 2014 ASCE Charles Pankow Award for the development of Robotics Assisted Bridge Inspection Tool (RABIT).
 He is the recipient of 3 Best Paper Awards and a Best Presentation Award at international conferences.

 La, Hung, "Climbing Robots for Steel Bridge Inspection and Evaluation" (2018).
-Archived Webinars.
+INSPIRE Archived Webinars.
 4.

 Civil, Architectural and Environmental Engineering